MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/transparency-notes-copilot-panel.md

 ms.reviewer: mduelae
 ---

-# Transparency note for continue to edit your app with Copilot
+# Transparency notes for continue to edit your app with Copilot

 This transparency note describes the AI impact of Power Apps' continue to edit your app with Copilot feature.

 ##  What is continue to edit your app with Copilot?

-[Describe the system in plain English.
-What type of system is this?
-What does it do?
-At a high level, what does the system take as input?
-What kind of outputs does the system produce?]

-Continue to edit your app with Copilot is a feature that aims at taking the heavy lift for makers in the app making process so makers can tell Copilot their requirements and Copilot make it happen for makers.
-It will include actions like adding/editing/styling a control, working with containers, bulk editing etc. So makers can focus more on designing the app and also stay in control by reviewing all actions Copilot does for them.
+With continue to edit your app with Copilot feature, makers can delegate the more arduous aspects of app development to the AI assistant.
+By simply communicating their requirements to Copilot, makers can expect actions such as adding, editing, or styling controls, working with containers, and bulk editing to be taken care of.
+This allows makers to concentrate on designing the app while maintaining oversight of all actions taken by Copilot.

 ## What are the system’s capabilities?

-The system has following capabilities:
+The system is capable of the following:

-- Adding a screen from existing screen templates
+- Adding  a screen using pre-existing templates.

-- Adding and updating properties of a single control – classic controls only
+- Adding and modifying properties of a single control, limited to classic controls only.

-- Bulk updating controls
+- Updating multiple controls at once.

-- Working with containers
+- Working with containers.

-- Default suggestions for people to know what to type in.
+- Providing default suggestions for users to assist in typing.

-- Templatized formulas:

-    - Navigate(), (~"Create button Home that navigates to the Home Screen")

-    - SubmitForm() (~"Create Submit button for Form2")

-Supported components/controls:
+- Using templatized formulas such as Navigate() to create buttons that perform specific actions, like navigating to the Home Screen, and SubmitForm() for creating a Submit button for Form2.

+The following contorls are supported:
 - Screen
 - Container
 - Gallery
 - Form
 - Button
 - Label
 - TextInput

 ## What is the system’s intended use?

-Generate UI actions for makers.
-The scope for preview release includes:
+As an AI assistant that helps people find information, Copilot provides the following list of UI actions for makers that are included in the preview release scope:

-- Add a screen from existing screen templates
+- Adding a screen using existing screen templates

-- Add and update properties of a single classic control
+- Adding and updating properties of a single classic control

-- Bulk update controls on a single screen
+- Bulk updating controls on a single screen

-- Work with containers
+- Working with containers

-- Default suggestions for people to know what to type in.
+- Providing default suggestions to guide users on what to type in

-- Templatized formulas for build:
+- Offering templatized formulas for building, including:

-    - Navigate(), (~"Create button Home that navigates to the Home Screen")
+    - Navigate() (e.g. "Create a button for Home that navigates to the Home Screen")

-    - Gallery.Selected (~"Link Form2 with Gallery 3")
+    - Gallery.Selected (e.g. "Link Form2 with Gallery 3")

-    - SubmitForm() (~"Create Submit button for Form2")
+    - SubmitForm() (e.g. "Create a Submit button for Form2")
 - Merging with Power Apps Ideas for MPPC

 ## How was continue to edit your app with Copilot evaluated?
 What metrics are used to measure performance?

-We measure the feature qualitatively and quantitatively.
-We will conduct user studies with makers to ask for their feedback, how they think about the quality of the feature, feedback on experiences, and suggestions for improvement.
+We evaluate the feature both qualitatively and quantitatively.
+To assess the quality of the feature, we will be conducting user studies with makers to gather their feedback on their experiences, thoughts about the feature's quality, and suggestions for improvement.
+Additionally, we will be monitoring telemetry data to track the number of makers who tried the feature, the success rate of the feature, and the ratio of positive to negative feedback.

-We will also track from telemetry including how many makers tried the feature, how many were able to get a response and what’s the thumbsup and down ratio.
-Continue to build apps with Copilot underwent substantial testing before the feature was released in preview.
-If you encounter issues with the content being generated, please submit feedback.
-Your feedback will be used to improve Microsoft products and services.
-IT admins for your organization will be able to view and manage your feedback data.
-Read the [Privacy Statement](https://go.microsoft.com/fwlink/?linkid=2182930%22%20\t%20%22_blank).
+Prior to releasing the Copilot feature in preview, we conducted extensive testing to ensure its functionality.
+If you encounter any issues with the content generated, please provide feedback.
+Your feedback will be used to enhance Microsoft's products and services.
+Your organization's IT admins will have access to your feedback data for management purposes.
+For more information, read the [Privacy Statement](https://go.microsoft.com/fwlink/?linkid=2182930%22%20\t%20%22_blank).

 ## What are the limitations of continue to edit your app with Copilot?
 How can users minimize the impact of the [Feature] limitations when using the system?